4P-marketing/testing-rebase/README.md

 # testing-rebase
-This repo is not meant to test rebasing
+That other repo is not meant to test rebasing